ishratarshad/Daily-Planner-Project/README.md

 # Daily Planner Project

 ## Overview
 A C++ program designed to help users manage tasks by priority, calculate time allocations, and convert between 12-hour and 24-hour formats.
-Developed as part of CS 135 coursework.

 ## Features
 - Organizes tasks based on priority from a CSV file.